litmuschaos/litmus-docs/website/docs/user-guides/view-chaos-impact.md

 ## Dashboard Navigation

-- **Dashboard Info:** All the dashboard meta-data (name, type, data source, agent ), selected applications and selected panels are displayed in this selection.
+- **Dashboard Info:** All the dashboard meta-data (name, type, data source, chaos delegate ), selected applications and selected panels are displayed in this selection.
 To check on the data source connected with the dashboard click on the attached data source link.
 You may select/deselect the items listed in the selected applications and selected panels field to visualize the appropriate data.

 <figure>
 <img src={require('../assets/user-guides/observability/setup/view-chaos-impact-info.png').default} />